What is Melatonin?

 Melatonin is produced by the pineal gland from the essential amino acid L-tryptophan and declines significantly when a person reaches age 40.

 Melatonin controls the circadian rhythm as well as deep stages of sleep.
-Studies suggest that the immune system depends on it’s positive effects on deep sleep.
+Studies suggest that the immune system depends on it’s positive effects for deep sleep.
 Peak levels of it occur at night and lower with bright light during the day time.

 Helps You Catch Zzz’s